 The Generations and Gender Programme is developed in response to the data needs identified above.
 Key features of the GGP are:

 • Cross-national comparability.
 Up till now, 19 countries have conducted at least one wave of data collection.
-The comparative focus allows analyses of the ways in which policies, culture and economic circumstances influence dependencies between men and women and between the young and the old.
+The comparative focus allows analyses of the ways in which policies, culture and economic circumstances influence dependencies between men and we recommend levitra prescription on line women and between the young and the old.

 • A longitudinal design.
 The GGP survey applies a panel design – collecting information on the same persons at three-year intervals – to allow the examination of causes and consequences of inequalities between genders and generations.
 Twelve countries have thus far conducted at least two waves of the GGP survey.